Pittman Center, Tennessee

-PITTMAN CENTER PLAYGROUND AND PAVILION CLOSED UNTIL FURTHER NOTICE DUE TO CDC GUIDELINES
+PITTMAN CENTER PLAYGROUND CLOSED UNTIL FURTHER NOTICE DUE TO CDC GUIDELINES

 PUBLIC ACCESS TO CITY HALL and PAVILION/PARK:

 Following Tennessee Governor Lee’s decision to not extend the stay at home executive order, the Town of Pittman Center is opening and providing limited access to City Hall.
-Please note the Pavilion and Park will remain closed until further notice.
+Please note the playground will remain closed until further notice.

 - We ask that if possible you conduct business with City Hall either over the phone (865) 436-5499, by email firstname.lastname@example.org, or by mail: Town of Pittman Center, 2839 Webb Creek Rd., Sevierville, TN 37876.

 - Due to Mayor Larry Waters Executive Order No. 23 masks are mandated inside the building.

 - Only one individual from couple/group to enter building at one time in order to conduct business.
 Please await your turn outdoors if there is someone ahead of you being helped.